thelightdesigner/ScuffedWalls/Blender Project.md

 ## Importing

 To make a 3d model in your map with scuffedwalls.
 Call the ModelToWall function.
-More info on the parameters can be found in [link here]
+More info on the parameters can be found in [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md)

 HasAnimation: bool; this tells the model parser to read the model file as if it has an animation attached to it.
 It is disabled by default.